 Sean has advised clients in numerous cases involving complex factual, legal, and policy issues, multiple parties, and large amounts in controversy.
 His clients include national and state utility associations, municipal leagues, and numerous public and private entities throughout the US.
 He collaborates with multi-disciplinary teams of legal, financial, engineering, and other technical experts, assisting clients in making comprehensive telecommunications and broadband plans.

 Sean has authored numerous industry publications and is the principal author of an extensive guidebook and a model pole attachment agreement for the American Public Power Association, which assists approximately 2,000 public power utilities.
-He is frequently invited to speak at industry conferences and has recently presented on topics such as community broadband, small cell, and pole attachments.
+He is frequently invited to speak at industry conferences and has recently presented on topics such as community broadband, small cell, pole attachments, and public private partnerships.

-- Developed strategies and negotiated agreements relating to infrastructure siting, acquisition, and leasing, including pole attachments, conduit leases, fiber optic cable leases and IRUs, and wireless facilities siting
+- Developed strategies and negotiated dozens of agreements relating to infrastructure siting, acquisition, and leasing, including pole attachments, conduit leases, dark fiber leases and indefeasible rights of use (IRUs), and wireless facilities siting

 - Developed and helped implement legal, regulatory, and legislative strategies to remove barriers to broadband entry

 - Successfully assisted clients in obtaining federal broadband funding and complying with federal program grant obligations

 - Negotiated network operating agreement between private broadband provider and electric cooperatives

 - Negotiated and helped create a broadband consortium to seek federal and state broadband funding

 - Represented a major utility trade association before the Federal Communications Commission (FCC) and in the appeal of the FCC’s Small Cell Wireless Order before the United States Court of Appeals for the Ninth Circuit, City of Portland vs. United States, 969 F.3d 1020 (9th Cir.
 2020)